gojical/hitchhikers-guide-to-sqlalchemy/relationships/README.md

 ```

 ###### Notes:
-One to One relationships are interesting because they incorporate `back_populate` or `backref` to create a bidirectional relationship between the two objects.
+One to One relationships are interesting because they incorporate `back_populates` or `backref` to create a bidirectional relationship between the two objects.
 The setup is simple if you have gone over OtM and MtO 😄.

 ---

 ##### D. [Many to Many](http://docs.sqlalchemy.org/en/latest/orm/basic_relationships.html#many-to-many) :

 ###### Definition:
-A one to one relationship is a *bidirectional* relationship between the *Parent* and *Child* with a [scalar](https://en.wikipedia.org/w/index.php?title=Scalar_(mathematics)&action=edit&section=8) attribute on both sides, this means that there is a check in place to make sure the neither the *Child* nor the *Parent* can have more than one *bidirectional* relationship with the same models.
-We achieve this new behaviour with the [`uselist`](http://docs.sqlalchemy.org/en/latest/orm/relationship_api.html#sqlalchemy.orm.relationship.params.uselist) kwarg.
+A Many to Many relationship allows *parent* classes to have multiple *children* as well as share *children* objects.
+We create mapper [table](http://docs.sqlalchemy.org/en/latest/core/metadata.html#sqlalchemy.schema.Table) to keep track of which *parents* are related to specific *children*, we also add the [`secondary`](http://docs.sqlalchemy.org/en/latest/orm/relationship_api.html#sqlalchemy.orm.relationship.params.secondary) kwarg to the relationship definition to show the model where the mapper table is.

+> 🚑 You can make MtM relationships bidirectional, see [`back_populates`](https://github.com/librelad/SQLAlchemy-Guide/blob/master/relationships/d_2_many_to_many_back_populates.py) and [`backref`](https://github.com/librelad/SQLAlchemy-Guide/blob/master/relationships/d_3_many_to_many_backref.py) examples in the [relationships folder](https://github.com/librelad/SQLAlchemy-Guide/tree/master/relationships).

 ###### Example: